PierfrancescoSoffritti/android-youtube-player/README.md

 To use the web-based UI you can set the attribute `app:useWebUi="true"` in the `YouTubePlayerView` or you can use [the appropriate initialization method](#initialization).

-When using the web-based UI, calling `YouTubePlayerView.getPlayerUiController()` throws excpetion and it not possible to apply any UI customization.
+When using the web-based UI, calling `YouTubePlayerView.getPlayerUiController()` throws exception and it not possible to apply any UI customization.

 This is how the player will look: